lastboy/test-unit-reporter/README.md

 ## Contribute

-This package can be extended to support additional reporters.
+<p>This package can be extended to support additional reporters.</p>
 * Create a folder name based on your reporter name e.g. ./src/reporter/dot
 * Create a templates folder below your reporter root folder
 * With Mustache syntax create your templates including the incoming data
 * Implement Reporter.js class
-    + implement validate method (optional)
     + implement report method (optional)

 See ./src/reporter/junit reporter for more information